Acellera/acegen-open/README.md

   - pre-training dataset: [REAL 350/3 lead-like, 613.86M cpds, CXSMILES](https://enamine.net/compound-collections/real-compounds/real-database-subsets)
   - number of parameters: 5,030,400

+Models are defined in `/acegen/__init__.py` and as a mapping to tuples with the following format:

+    model_mapping = {
+        "example_model": (
+            create_actor_method: Callable # A method to create the actor model
+            create_critic_method: Callable # A method to create the critic model (Optional)
+            create_actor_critic_method: Callable # A method to create the actor-critic model (Optional)
+            vocabulary_file_path: Path # The path to the vocabulary file
+            weights_file_path: Path # The path to the weights file
+            tokenizer: Tokenizer # The tokenizer to use for the model (Optional) )
+    }

+New models can be added by creating a new tuple adding it to the model_mapping dictionary.
+Then the model can be selected in the configuration file by setting the `example_model` parameter to the name of the model.

 # Changing the scoring function

 To change the scoring function, adjust the `molscore` parameter in any configuration files.
 Set it to point to a valid